The Process to Report Police Misconduct

 If, instead, you start with the police, Newville says, “This evidence is almost never given or ever seen.
 Even the paths that are open for citizens to complain about misconduct aren’t really open.
 Right now, I don’t think that you have much hope of a complaint working through a police department.”

 Up until 2012, there was a robust civilian oversight review committee in Minnesota.
-This was an independent commission that made recommendations on police misconduct and had authority to discipline officers.
+This was an independent commission that made recommendations on police misconduct and had authority to discipline local police.
 But a law changed that.
 As a result, “civilian oversight over these cases has all but disappeared,” Newville says.
 “The committee was gutted of all authority.
 The ability for citizen oversight of these cases and the officers of which they have charged with protecting them are no longer interested in hearing what people have to say.”

 Police unions can get in your way, too, Newville says.
 “The unions use their power to fight ferociously to prevent discipline entirely or to prevent enforcement of any discipline.
 Even in cases with the most abhorrent conduct that would shock the conscience of any human, the unions fight to overturn these disciplinary actions.
 And the arbitrators are not often questioned in their decisions to render no discipline at all.”